cables-gl/cables/doc/README.md

 - Check with `blc https://docs.cables.gl -ro`
   - Error 401: Not logged in
   - Mozilla Web Audio Error: Can be ignored

+## How to add the docs of an op - DEPRECATED

+- All op-documentations are in the folder  `cables/src/ops/base/`, next to the op-code (JavaScript-file).
+- If you want to add a documentation for an op, create a new markdown file in the op-folder, e.g. `cables/src/ops/base/Ops.Anim.Frequency/Ops.Anim.Frequency.md`
+- When you are done writing the doc generate the gitbook by running `npm run build` (be patient, that takes a bit)
+- Run `git push`  [docs.cables.gl](https://docs.cables.gl) will automatically update